 Cited as Bassist of the Year in 1988 by Rolling Stone, to my ears, Kenny is the among most versatile and resourceful players in the history of the art-form.
 His career spans scores of seminal sides and concert performances, including Ronnie Spector, Billy Idol, The Stories with Ian Lloyd, Dana Fuchs, Bob Dylan, Sammy Hagar, Joan Jett, Graham Parker, Hall & Oates, New York Dolls, and Billy Squire to cite a very, very, very select few.

-And his deep, resonant tone is always ideal for the composition and the artist – and his stage appearance exudes “cool.”
+His stage appearance exudes “cool.”
 If you had to pick one player who exemplifies rock 'n' roll bass - Kenny Aaronson is the cat!

 Coda: Huff Post - Tom Semioli: Kenny Aaronson: 11 Bass Players Who Belong in the Rock and Roll Hall of Fame - December 2017: https://bit.ly/2hOLzO3